top of page

 The First Time I Stayed Silent

 When I think about where I first lost my voice, it goes back further than my marriage.
 It goes all the way back to when I was a little girl.
 My grandfather hurt me.
-From the time I was around four until maybe ten years old, I lived with that secret.
+From the time I was around four until I was about ten years old, I lived with that secret.
 At that age, I didn’t know how to speak up.
 I didn’t even understand what was happening, let alone how to put words to it.
 I knew it didn’t feel right, but I didn’t feel safe telling anyone.
-A part of me must have known it was wro
+A part of me must have known it w

 Jodi Rae